Here are the options I can think of, with their pros and cons.

 Pros: You don't want it, someone else does, problem solved.

 Cons: finding someone who needs your stuff can be a chore and the logistics of getting it to them can be a hassle.
 As with almost everything in life, your good intentions can result in strange or unintended consequences.
-I guess that is true of just about all of these, come to think of it.
+I guess that is true of just about all of these, come to think of it.6.
+Throw it out.

 Pros: It's easy.
 Temptingly easy, if you've tried any of #1-5.
 Sometimes it's unavoidable.